About American Bank

 A: Yes, with online account access, you can view statements online free of charge when you sign up to receive e-Statements.
 For business customers, the Business Administrator or any User granted access to the e-Statements permission can enroll the business for e-Statements.
 There are up to twenty-four (24) months of past statements available online.
 Plus, you can either print a copy of the statement for your records or save the statements on your computer.

 Q: When I deposit a check, when are the funds available to me?

 A: Please refer to our Funds Availability Disclosure.
 This disclosure is provided to you when you open a new account.

 Q: How do I notify the bank of my change of address?

 A: If you are an AmericanBank Online customer, you may submit a change of address through Secure Message.
 After signing on, select Secure Message from the left menu.
 Choose Address Change for your subject and provide us with the updated information.
 As an alternative, you may send us written notification of your change of address with your original signature as it appears on your account.
 You may mail your request to:

 We must receive a secure Message or signed written request containing an original signature from each person that is requesting the address change.

 Q: How do I wire transfer funds from American Bank to another Bank?

 A: You can contact a member of our customer service team at 888.366.6622 to request a Wire Transfer Form be sent or faxed to you.
-If you are an online banking customer, you can also obtain a Wire Transfer Form by signing on to AmericanBank Online:

 The Wire Transfer Form must be completed in its entirety and signed.
 American Bank requires your original signature on the Wire Transfer Form.